 Minutes of Economic Justice Cte meeting

-On August 20th the Economic Justice Committee met and discussed the issue of affordable housing in Winchester.
+On August 20th the Winchester.met and discussed the issue of in

 Geoff Smith explained to members that the $ 50 million to be spent on this project was in fact a fine on the County for misstating and misrepresenting it’s submissions to the Government.
 The fine if levied would amount to over $ 200 million.
 This was a rectification for non compliance in the past.

 It became quite clear as the discussion went on that the political will was missing in the County and except for the following no one was in compliance: